piured/courel/README-doxy.md

 ## OnHoverReceptorSingleNotes

-This event is triggered as soon as the action time $v$ of notes in a row is equal to the song time $t$ (by definition, all notes in the same row have the same action time $v$).
+This event is triggered as soon as the action time \f$v\f$ of notes in a row is equal to the song time \f$t\f$ (by definition, all notes in the same row have the same action time \f$v\f$).
 This means that this method is called when the notes are expected to be actioned for the user.
 The event is triggered only once per each row.
 If a row is rolled back, the same row can trigger the event again.

 Use this event for example to assist the player with timing by playing a clap sound effect.